The Ramsey number for 4-uniform tight cycles: Concluding Remarks

 Now suppose that $1 \leq i \leq k-1$.
 By the same double counting argument as above, we have $k\s{V(C) \cap X} = r_1(kn +i)$.
 Hence $k \mid r_1(kn +i)$ and thus $k \mid r_1 i$.
 Thus $r_1 i$ is a common multiple of $i$ and $k$.
 It follows that $ik = \gcd(k,i) \mathrm{lcm}(k,i) \leq d r_1 i$ and so $r_1 \geq \frac{k}{d}$.
 Now we have $\s{X} \geq \s{X \cap V(C)} = \frac{r_1}{k} (kn +i) \geq r_1 n \geq \frac{k}{d}n > \s{X}$, a contradiction. \end{proof}

 For $4$-uniform tight cycles, \cref{conj:general} implies that $r(C^{(4)}_{4n+1}) = (1+o(1))8n = r(C^{(4)}_{4n+3})$ and $r(C^{(4)}_{4n+2}) =(1+o(1)) 6n$.
 In order to prove these remaining cases, finding a large monochromatic tightly connected fractional matching in the reduced graph is no longer sufficient.
 Indeed, if the corresponding monochromatic tight component in the original graph is a complete $4$-partite 4-graph, then it only contains tight cycles of length divisible by $4$.
 A natural approach to overcome this problem is to additionally require that the chosen monochromatic tight component in the reduced graph contains a copy of $C_5^{(4)}$ (or a subgraph homomorphic to $C_5^{(4)}$).
 One of the difficulties with this approach is that we can no longer just choose a maximum matching in a monochromatic tight component, as these matchings can now be arbitrarily large (as long as we cannot also find a subgraph homomorphic to $C_5^{(4)}$).
 Thus a lot of the arguments we used in our proof do no longer apply in this setting.

+Moreover, there are also difficulties to generalising our approach to higher uniformities.
+In the $4$-uniform case the blueprint is a $2$-edge-coloured almost complete $2$-graph and so has a monochromatic (tight) component that contains almost all edges of one colour (see \cref{lem:generalblueprint,cor:Ecomp}).
+Since blueprints for $2$-edge-coloured $k$-graphs are $(k-2)$-graphs, for $k \geq 5$, we no longer have this fact (there are $2$-edge-coloured complete $3$-graphs with $2$ red and $2$ blue tight components each containing at least a $1/8$-fraction of the edges).

-Nevertheless we hope that some of our methods will be useful for further research on this conjecture.
+Nevertheless we hope that some of our methods will be useful for further research on \cref{conj:general}.